Deep Joint Source-Channel Coding for Semantic Communications: Introduction

-We highlight that the end-to-end training approach of DeepJSCC lends itself well to the notion of \emph{semantic communications} that has been receiving significant research attention from both academia and industry in the recent years.
-Since the encoder/decoder pair can be trained with any desired loss function, they learn not only to extract the most relevant features for the end-to-end communication task, but also to communicate them over the noisy channel with the highest fidelity.
-Yet, it is worth noting that semantic communication is not limited to JSCC, and a separation-based system can also benefit from semantic compression.
+The end-to-end training approach of DeepJSCC lends itself well to the notion of \emph{semantic communications} that has been receiving significant research attention from both academia and industry in recent years \cite{JSAC:semantics}.
+Here, we refer to semantic communication as conveying the most relevant information prescribed by the underlying task.
+For example, if the goal is to send text while maintaining its semantics, the particular language and communication context will specify the fidelity function, i.e., which reconstructions are accepted as semantically equivalent for each input sentence, and the goal will be to communicate while maintaining within those semantic constraints.
+Similarly, in transmitting an image, the application will specify if the receiver wants a reconstruction that has high fidelity at the pixel level, or more interested in reconstructing a perceptually natural looking image, or only interested in reconstruction of the classes of the objects in the image.
+In each case, the application specifies the distortion/fidelity function.
+In the DeepJSCC approach, since the encoder/decoder pair can be trained with any desired loss function, they can learn not only to extract relevant semantic features for the end-to-end communication task, but also to communicate them over the noisy channel with as high fidelity as possible.
+Yet, it is worth noting that semantic communication \emph{per se} does not require JSCC, and a separation-based system can also benefit from semantic compression.
 On the other hand, as we will show through examples in this paper, significant gains can be achieved by a joint design.

 An important advantage of DeepJSCC is the graceful degradation with respect to channel quality.
 Conventional digital systems suffer from the \emph{cliff-effect}: communication completely breaks down if the channel quality falls below the correction capability of the channel code.
 Although these errors are often compensated by methods such as hybrid automatic repeat request (HARQ), they consume additional bandwidth and result in further delay.
 In contrast, DeepJSCC not only improves the end-to-end performance for a target channel quality, but also exhibits \textit{graceful degradation} as the channel quality decays.
-As we will show later, this property of DeepJSCC has important implications in terms of channel estimation requirements when communicating over a time-varying channel.
+This property of DeepJSCC has important implications in terms of channel estimation requirements when communicating over a time-varying channel.